This is your guide on Brazilian Christmas food to add a unique Latin American touch to your holiday table.

 In fact, we also eat double-starch all the time, as you will see in this list of Christmas dinner.

-Anyway, salpicão consists of shredded smoked chicken, potatoes, mayonnaise, and raisins.
+Anyway, salpicão consists of shredded chicken, potatoes, mayonnaise, raisins, and some other ingredients.
+You can get the recipe for this Brazilian chicken salad here.

 On a side note, most Brazilian dishes with raisins are almost certain holiday dishes.
 For some reason, that’s an ingredient we eat more often during the holiday season.